cloud-devops-enthusiast/DevOpsRoadmap2023/Linux and OS/Linux.md

 - The *var* directory is the directory where the changeable or variable data is stored.
 Under the var directory there are many subdirectories like the log, cache, lib, etc. You can find the logs of the system in the log directory and the cache of the system in the cache directory.

-- The *dev*, *proc* and *sys* directories are created by the linux kernal and are used to store the information about the hardware and the system.
-It stores the processes that runs the programs or the settings in the kernal and so on.
+- The *dev*, *proc* and *sys* directories are created by the linux kernel and are used to store the information about the hardware and the system.
+It stores the processes that runs the programs or the settings in the kernel and so on.

 **User Accounts on Linux**